modelica/newsletter/submission-guidelines.md

 description: How to contribute to the newsletter
 ---
 ## Scope
 The scope of the newsletter include all topics covered by the [Modelica Association](https://www.modelica.org) (Modelica language, libraries, FMI, SSP), related tools and news in education (courses, books and related materials).
-[Subscribe to the Newsletter Contributors mailing list](http://eepurl.com/dpvIVP), so we would let you know, when the next newsletter is being prepared.

 ## Process
-Everyone is welcome to contribute a post to the Modelica newsletter, however the editor holds the right to decline a contribution without reason.
+[Everyone is welcome](http://eepurl.com/dpvIVP) to contribute a post to the Modelica newsletter, however the editor holds the right to decline a contribution without reason.
 The submission is done by creating a pull request to the dedicated newsletter repository.
 {% if site.contribution-open %}

 The submissions are currently open!
 The deadline for contributions to the current issue is **{{ site.contribution-deadline }}**.
 The newsletter would be published on **{{ site.current-newsletter-date }}**.